KittyGiraudel/site/_posts/2012-11-13-less-to-sass.md

 - LESS has a nicer and more accessible documentation on [lesscss.org](http://lesscss.org/)
 - LESS is not dependent to either command line skills or a third program
 - LESS can be used locally without any install required (simple JS script)
-- [Twitter Bootstrap](http://twitter.github.com/bootstrap/) which is probably the biggest framework outhere running thousands of websites is built on LESS; it sounds like a nice proof that LESS is a good CSS preprocessor to me
+- [Bootstrap](https://getbootstrap.com/) which is probably the biggest framework outhere running thousands of websites is built on LESS; it sounds like a nice proof that LESS is a good CSS preprocessor to me

 Whatsoever, the choice is really up to you.
 All of this was only my opinion based on my experience. **LESS is still a good CSS preprocessor, but in the end I think Sass is simply better**.